ByteDecoder/js13k2020/README.md

 Exploring an unknow underwater facility, in a secret mission called **404 Mission**, your orders aboard the **Angelizer submarine(Project 404)**, is collect the **404 Cards** that contains traces of an unknown lost civilization for further study.

-How many missions, could you survive with the *Angelizer*?
+How many missions, could you survive with the *Angelizer* and its sonar sound?

 404 Mission game is based on a procedural dungeon roguelike that increases the replayability.